Homeland Security Outlines New Rules Tightening Enforcement Of Immigration Law

-Homeland Security Secretary John Kelly unveiled new policies on Tuesday that are aimed at detaining and deporting more immigrants in the U.S. illegally.
+Homeland Security Secretary John Kelly unveiled new policies on Tuesday that are aimed at detaining and deporting more immigrants who are in the U.S. illegally.

-The two memos, signed by Kelly, lay out a series of steps the department plans to take to implement President Donald Trump's executive orders from late January.
-Those orders called for increased border security and better enforcement of the nation's immigration laws.
+The two memos, signed by Kelly, lay out a series of steps the department plans to take to implement President Trump's executive orders from late January.
+Those orders called for increased border security and stricter enforcement of the nation's immigration laws.

 While the new policies call for a "surge" in the deployment of immigration judges and other personnel, DHS officials said the agency is not planning mass deportations and that many of the new policies would take time to implement.